mattermost/docs/source/install/desktop-custom-dictionaries.rst

 Mattermost Desktop App users running Windows or Linux can download dictionary definitions from a custom URL.
 If custom dictionaries aren't specified, default dictionary definitions are obtained automatically from Chromium's CDNs.

-This feature is available in the Mattermost Desktop App from v4.7.1 on Windows and Linux.
-Custom dictionaries are not supported in the Mattermost Desktop App on macOS.
+This feature is available in the Mattermost desktop app from v4.7.1 on Windows and Linux.
+Custom dictionaries are not supported in the Mattermost desktop app on macOS.

 Setting up the dictionaries
 ---------------------------

-The Mattermost Desktop App uses `Hunspell Dictionary definitions <https://hunspell.github.io/>`_ for Windows and Linux.
+The Mattermost desktop app uses `Hunspell Dictionary definitions <https://hunspell.github.io/>`_ for Windows and Linux.
 For macOS, dictionary definitions are provided by Apple within the operating system itself.
 A quick way to access default dictionary definitions is to obtain a copy of `hunspell_dictionaries.zip` from the `latest electron release <https://github.com/electron/electron/releases/latest>`_.

 Once downloaded, the dictionary definitions need to be extracted and converted to lowercase because chromium expects `en-us` rather than `en-US...`.
 These definitions are ready to use and would match the usage of using Chromium's CDN ones without accessing it, but they could also be modified to fit specific needs.

-Serve the files from a web server, and write down the URL to the root folder of the dictionaries for using it in the Desktop App.
+Serve the files from a web server, and write down the URL to the root folder of the dictionaries for using it in the desktop app.

-Configuring the Desktop App
+Configuring the desktop app
 ---------------------------

-Open the Mattermost Desktop App, go to **… > File > Settings**.
+Open the Mattermost desktop app, go to **… > File > Settings**.
 Under **App Options**, ensure that the **Check Spelling** option is enabled.
 Below this setting there is a link named **Use an alternative dictionary URL**.
 Use this option to specify the URL to the root folder of the dictionaries, then select **Save**.

 Removing customized dictionaries
 --------------------------------